-First Merchants Corporation 200 East Jackson Street Muncie, Indiana 47305 Attention: Larry R. Helms, Senior Vice President and General Counsel

-Telephone: (765) 747-1530

-Lafayette Bancorporation 133 North 4th Street Lafayette, Indiana 47902 Attention: Robert J. Weeder, President and Chief Executive
+First Merchants Corporation 200 East Jackson Street Muncie, Indiana 47305 Attention: Larry R. Helms, Senior Vice President and General Counsel Telephone: (765) 747-1530 Lafayette Bancorporation 133 North 4th Street Lafayette, Indiana 47902 Attention: Robert J. Weeder, President and Chief Executive Officer Telephone: (765) 423-7100

-Officer

-Telephone: (765) 423-7100

-If you would like to request documents, please do so by $$, 2002, in order to receive them before the meetings.
+If you would like to request documents, please do so by March 11, 2002, in order to receive them before the meetings.

-You should rely only on the information incorporated by reference or You should rely only on the information incorporated by reference or provided in this joint proxy statement-prospectus.
+You should rely only on the information incorporated by reference or provided in this joint proxy statement-prospectus.
 We have authorized no one to provide you with different information.
 We are not making an offer of these securities in any state where the offer is not permitted.
 You should not assume that the information in this joint proxy statement-prospectus is accurate as of any date other than the date on the front of this document.
-If any material change occurs during the period that this joint proxy statement-prospectus is required to be delivered, this joint proxy statement-prospectus will be supplemented or amended. supplemented or amended.
+If any material change occurs during the period that this joint proxy statement-prospectus will be supplemented or amended.